The Role of Sequence Information in Minimal Models of Molecular Assembly

 Then, consider a the subset of the interacting directed tiles from Theorem \ref{theorem:interacting_walk} that only contain $3$ as a non-backbone glue type.
 Any enclosed shape can be constructed by drawing the boundary with interacting directed tiles, with the non-backbone glue 3 facing inwards towards the shape interior.
 Finally, the interaction between the first and last added boundary tile is encoded by $(5,5)$.
-Then, the remainder of the sequence $Q$ is filled with the tile type $\{4,4,4,4\}$ to fill in the shape (Figure \ref{fig:fill_shape}).\end{proof}
+Then, the remainder of the sequence $Q$ is filled with the tile type $\{4,4,4,4\}$ to fill in the shape (For an example, refer to Figure \ref{fig:rectangle_fill}).\end{proof}

+We now consider upper bounds on the number of tiles required to produce the rectangle and bulged rectangle shapes in Figures \ref{fig:rectangle_seq} and \ref{fig:bulge_rectangle_seq} with unconstrained Sequenced aTAM and Sequenced aTAM with only attractive inter-tile interactions.
+With the former, it is possible to assemble these shapes in the same way as backboned aTAM, using left-right-forward tiles to follow a hamiltonian path.
+With the latter, we apply the shape filling approach in Theorem \ref{theorem:enclosed_shape}, making slight adjustments for the bulge in the bulged rectangle (note the bulged rectangle itself is not an enclosed shape, but the shape filling approach can be applied after this adjustment).
+Results are provided in Figure \ref{fig:individual_assembly_kit_sequenced}.
+For shapes where shape filling is possible, it is quite efficient, only requiring a few more tiles than unconstrained sequenced aTAM.

-We end by noting that, just as tile sequences that deterministically assemble a shape in the backboned aTAM may fail if used in the corresponding sequenced aTAM instance, sequenced aTAM instances cannot generally be directly converted into a backboned aTAM instance that deterministically assembles a shape.
-For instance, using the scheme in Theorem \ref{theorem:enclosed_shape} my fail for a backboned aTAM instance.
+Moreover, we end by noting that, just as tile sequences that deterministically assemble a shape in the backboned aTAM may fail if used in the corresponding sequenced aTAM instance, sequenced aTAM instances cannot generally be directly converted into a backboned aTAM instance that deterministically assembles a shape.
+For instance, using the scheme in Theorem \ref{theorem:enclosed_shape} may fail for a backboned aTAM instance.
 For a large enough shape, the trajectory may take an arbitrary route inside the interior yellow portion of the shape instead of filling it completely.